https-applepi/fyp-ai-language-mnemonics/exploratory-generation/polish/stimuli-list.md

 ## 1. słońce
 - **English meaning:** sun
-- **Mnemonic idea:** The image links *słońce* to “swan say” by showing a swan talking.
+- **Mnemonic idea:** The image links *słońce* to “swan say” by showing a swan talking to the sun.
 The idea was intended as a pronunciation cue, but the connection to the true meaning, *sun*, is weak.
 - **Image file:** `slonce_notchosen.png`

 ## 2. noga